What is the confusion: Nitish to remain CM reiterates BJP

 Patna, Nov 11: The BJP has yet again reiterated that Nitish Kumar will remain Chief Minister of Bihar.
 Questions were asked whether Nitish would continue as CM after, the JD(U) led by him bagged lesser seats in the Bihar Assembly Elections, which the NDA won.

 The BJP won 74 seats, while the JD(U) ended up with 43.
 Nitishji will remain the CM as it was our commitment.
-There is no confusion on this, deputy chief minster, Sushil Kumar Modi said.
+There is no confusion on this, deputy chief minister, Sushil Kumar Modi said.
 In an election, some win more and some win less.
 But we are equal partners, Modi also said.

 Why Shiv Sena wants credit for Nitish retaining CM’s post

 While the BJP will not disturb this equation, there is however a likelihood that the clout that Nitish enjoyed would go down a great deal.
 A BJP source tells OneIndia that there would be no change.
-Moreover several leaders have confirmed before and after the election that the CM will not change.
+Moreover, several leaders have confirmed before and after the election that the CM will not change.

 The BJP during the campaign had made it clear that Nitish Kumar will stay on as CM irrespective of whichever party wins a larger number of votes.